Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 Marvin grimaced.
 “The nachos part hits close to home.”

 “Being a Warrior doesn’t mean life gets boring,” I told him.
-“It means you stop hiding from your emotions — and when you do that, you can still have fun.
-Real fun.
-The kind that doesn’t disappear the next morning.”
+“It means you learn how to have real fun — the kind that doesn’t disappear the next morning.”

 Marvin considered this.
 “So… fun without regret.”